Sm1321/END_To_END_MultiAI_Agent/README.md

 ## About the Folders
 - in `app Folder` we are having all the Folders in it.
 - Core :- Having the Main logic of the Project
-- frontend :-
+- frontend :- About the Front End Code
-- backend :-
+- backend :- About the Backend Code
+-